ashes999/Planetoid-Shooter/README.md

 ## Nebula
 Nebula is a batteries-included extension for HaxeFlixel.
 It includes an entity-component framework/system, and others.

-Small example of a sprite that responds to keyboard movement:
+Small example of a state with a orange square that responds to keyboard movement:
 ```
 class PlayState extends FlxState
 {